ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 include Fragment and Options headers).
 IP proxies MAY reject requests to scope to protocol numbers that are used for extension headers.
-Upon receiving packets, implementations that support scoping or routing by Internet Protocol Number MUST walk the chain of extensions to find outermost non-extension Internet Protocol Number to match against the scoping rule.
+Upon receiving packets, implementations that support scoping or routing by Internet Protocol Number MUST walk the chain of extensions to find the outermost non-extension Internet Protocol Number to match against the scoping rule.
 Note that the ROUTE_ADVERTISEMENT capsule uses Internet Protocol Number 0 to indicate that all protocols are allowed;
 it does not restrict the route to the IPv6 Hop-by-Hop Options header